 The most common long-term side effect is back pain — like a bruise in the area.
 I notice for about 10 days I feel pain when water hits it in the shower.
 Similar to the bruise from the IV.

-A few people have complained of long-term back pain after an epidural, but I haven’t seen any studies showing this is true.
+A few people have complained of long-term back pain after an epidural, and I have a whole post on back pain after the epidural you might find helpful.

 Having a baby is rough on your back.
-All the sitting/feeding, picking the baby up, handling the car seat — I believe that likely causes the longer-term back pain.
+All the sitting/feeding, picking the baby up, handling the car seat — studies show that likely causes the longer-term back pain.

 Your anesthesiologist should go over this (and many others) before placing it — called informed consent.